Manami Suizu

 Manami Suizu (水津 愛美, Suizu Manami) is a Japanese badminton player from Yamaguchi Prefecture.
-A former member of the Japanese national team, she is currently affiliated with the ACT Saikyo team.
-She won her first BWF World Tour title at the 2025 Canada Open Super 300 and has also secured three International Challenge titles.
+A member of the Japanese national team, she is currently affiliated with the ACT Saikyo team.
+She won her first BWF World Tour title at the 2025 Canada Open Super 300 and has also secured four International Challenge titles.
 She achieved a career-high women's singles world ranking of No. 30 on 8 July 2025.

 Early life and career

 Manami Suizu, who is from Yamaguchi Prefecture, began playing badminton at the age of seven.
 She attended Yanai Junior High School and later Yanai Shōkō High School.
 Her older sister, Yui Suizu, is also a professional badminton player.
 During her junior international career, Suizu was the runner-up at the 2019 Korea Junior Open and won the title at the 2020 German Junior.
 In recognition of her results, she was awarded the Yamaguchi Prefecture "Medal of Glory" (Sports Award) in November 2020, an honor that recognizes residents for distinction in national or international sports.
 At the national level, she won the singles title at the 2021 National High School Invitational Championships and secured a third-place finish in singles at the Inter-High School Championships of the same year.